joaomlourenco/novathesis/README.md

 News
 ----

+*2015-01-23 — BSc reporting as well.*
++ Improved support for BSc report.
++ Included a MSc like cover but with round corners.

 *2015-01-23 — Cover looks nicer.*
 + Fixed a (minor) bug in the cover typesetting.
 + Example with sugfigures is working now!